michellab/AMMo/examples/PTP1B/README.md

 PRINT STRIDE=2500 ARG=* FILE=COLVAR
 ```

 In a usual PLUMED file, the `ATOMS=` arguments would point to atom indices, while here they are replaced with AMBER atom masks.
 This makes the pseudo-PLUMED files easier to write, and makes them more transferable.
 When sMD is being set up, the masks are replaced with the corresponding atom indices.
-In case of RMSD, the mask is used to prepare the reference file.
+In case of RMSD, the mask is used to prepare the reference file, specified by the `FILE=` argument, which will be removed in the final PLUMED input file.
 Additionally, the `initial` keyword is allowed when defining the steering steps.
 During set up it is replaced with the starting value of the CV.
 Simple arithmetic operations, such as `initial/2` or `initial+5.2` are also allowed.

 The pseudo-PLUMED files used here are available in `.defaults`, and the references for RMSD are in `inputs`.
-The `steering` part of `.defaults/config` points to these file for AMMo to use.
+When setting up the reference files, first the path will be searched as give, and then `inputs` directory will be searched.
+The `steering` part of `.defaults/config` points to these files for AMMo to use.

 Once the sMD trajectories were obtained, the analysis was run in `analysis/sMD_analysis.ipynb`.